-If you are using PowerShell to automate administrative functions on Windows, sometimes it can be useful to check if the script is running in the context of a local administrator account.
+If you are using PowerShell to automate administrative functions on Windows, sometimes it can be useful to perform a check to see if PowerShell ifs running as Admin in the context of a local administrator account.
 This is known as ‘running elevated’ or ‘elevation’.
 Many Windows 10 configuration settings, especially those that are system-wide and affect all users, require admin rights to change.

 But PowerShell doesn’t have a cmdlet or built-in function that lets you check whether the logged-in user is a member of the Administrators group, which can lead to your scripts failing.
 To solve the problem, you can build a function to check the logged-in user’s security status.
 In this article, I’ll show you how to create the function and how to call it in your code.